 Specialists and scientists can discuss, evaluate, and improve the different key entities on the platform.
-Algorithms and their implementations can be linked and evaluated based on defined metrics using the NISQ-Analyzer (see section 4.3).
+Algorithms and their implementations can be linked and evaluated based on defined metrics using the NISQ Analyzer (see section 4.3).
 Identified best practices, e.g., for creating entanglement, can then be stored as quantum patterns in a Quantum Computing Pattern Repository.
 These patterns ease the development of new algorithms as they provide proven solutions for frequently occurring problems at the design of quantum algorithms.
-Patterns solving specific problems can then be combine and applied for realizing a broader use case (Falkenthal et al., 2014; Falkenthal et al., 2017).
+Patterns solving specific problems can then be combine and applied for realizing a broader use case [20-22].
 However, best practices are not only relevant for the development, but also for data preparation as input for quantum algorithms and the integration of quantum algorithms with classical applications.
 Data preparation is essential, and must especially be considered in the NISQ era.

 Since most quantum algorithms are hybrid algorithms, execution of quantum applications means a distributed deployment of hybrid quantum applications among classical and quantum hardware.
 Such applications can be stored for reuse in the Hybrid-App-Repository.
 For the quantum part, the quantum computer vendor and more specific a single QPU has to be selected, depending on the QPU properties, the algorithm implementation, and the input data.
 The platform automates this selection and provides a vendor-agnostic access to quantum hardware.
-For the deployment, technologies for classical computing are evaluated to provide an integrated deployment automation Standards such as the Topology and Orchestration Specification for Cloud Applications (TOSCA) (OASIS, 2019) have been developed precisely for this purpose to enable portability, interoperability, and the distribution across different environments (Saatkamp et al., 2017; Saatkamp et al., 2019).
+For the deployment, technologies for classical computing are evaluated to provide an integrated deployment automation toolchain.
+Standards such as the Topology and Orchestration Specification for Cloud Applications (TOSCA) [56] have been developed precisely for this purpose to enable portability, interoperability, and the distribution across different environments [68, 69].

 Thus, TOSCA as an international standard offers good foundation for an integration of classical and quantum deployment.